vrlambert/Udacity-Data-Analysis-Nanodegree/Identify Fraud from Enron Email/final_project/Documentation of Enron Classification.md

 ### Feature Selection

 From the start, I knew the algorithm would require several financial features to classify correctly.
-Rather than manually searching each one for patterns, I decided to used automatic selection to choose a the most important features for classification, such as SelectKBest.
-I didn't input all the financial features, only those that I personally felt would correlate well with increased knowledge or participation in the fraud.
-The financial features I added for possible use are:
+Rather than manually searching each one for patterns, I decided to use univariate selection to choose a the most important features for classification, specifically SelectKBest.
+I input all available financial features, the full list is:

-- 'salary'
-- 'bonus'
-- 'exercised_stock_options'
-- 'total_stock_value',
-- 'long_term_incentive'
-- 'expenses'
+['salary', 'deferral_payments', 'total_payments', 'loan_advances', 'bonus', 'restricted_stock_deferred', 'deferred_income', 'total_stock_value', 'expenses', 'exercised_stock_options', 'other', 'long_term_incentive', 'restricted_stock', 'director_fees']

-In addition to using the financial features, I wanted to be able to use communication between people, particularly POIs to help determine their status.
+In addition to using the financial features, I wanted to be able to use communication between people, particularly POIs, to help determine their status.
 Rather than include both emails to POIs and emails from POIs I combined them both into one feature, 'total_poi_emails', which is the sum of the from_poi emails and the to_poi emails.
+I hoped that the total would be a stronger predictor than one of the two alone.
 The code I used to create this feature is shown below.

 ```python
 for person in data_dict: